SS Walnut: Canadian reaction

 Walnut arrived at Halifax on December 13.
 The small ship was among the smallest to ever call at the Pier 21 immigration terminal, dwarfed by the giant four stacker which arrived at the same pier a few days later with 1,656 passengers.
 Walnut presented Halifax immigration officials with a dilemma.
 The passengers aboard had arrived in Canada without permission or clearance, one of a series of small ships carrying Baltic refugees, nicknamed "The Viking Ships", which suddenly arrived in Canada in the fall of 1948.
 Others included the ships Gladstone, Sarabande, Parnu, Ostervag, Capry, and Amanda.
-Walnut had the largest number of aboard and became the focus of public and official attention over the fate of the refugees.
+Walnut had the largest number aboard and became the focus of public and official attention over the fate of the refugees.
 The Baltic refugees had tried to come to Canada through official channels but were frustrated by the long delay and barriers in Canada's immigration system which left them vulnerable to a forced return to the Soviet controlled Baltic republics.
 Walnuts passengers were detained, some at Halifax's Rockhead prison and others in the detention quarters at the Pier 21 immigration terminal.

 However, the plight of the refugees soon attracted considerable support, especially as they arrived close to Christmas.
 The Halifax West End Baptist Church presented the refugees in detention with a radio for entertainment and organized a Christmas carol concert on December 21.
 A variety of civic groups led by the mayor of Halifax John E. Ahern banded together to present a Christmas concert and gifts to the refugees on Christmas Eve.
 Local seamstresses assembled a costume to represent an Estonian version of Santa Claus, Youluvana, for the captain of Walnut to wear as he gave presents to all the children aboard including silver dollars given the youngest child; the oldest refugee and the mother of the largest family meant to mark the "start of the wealth they would accumulate when they were allowed to settle in Canada".

 Public pressure and widespread press attention made Canadian immigration officials investigate and consider each passenger's background.
 In the end, Canada admitted all but two passengers from Walnut, waiving the immigration restrictions of the time by issuing an Order in Council for each individual.
 The two individuals denied entry as "security risks" were deported overseas.
 In January 1949, the Walnut refugees held a farewell party with local immigration officials before leaving by train to settle in various regions of Canada.
 The arrival of the small ex-warship had pushed Canadian immigration officials to change Canadian immigration intervention and interception policies.